 Acute myelogenous leukemia (AML)

 Chronic lympocytic leukemia (CLL) and

 Chronic myelogenous leukemia (CML)

-Lymphomas are cancers of the lymph glands and lymphatic system, and the two main types are Hodgkin's lymphoma and non-Hodgkin's lymphoma.
+Lymphomas are cancers of the lymph glands and lymphatic system.
+The two main types of lymphoma cancer are Hodgkin's lymphoma and non-Hodgkin's lymphoma.
 According to the Leukemia and Lymphoma Society, about 628,000 people are currently living with lymphoma or are in remission.